masneyb/cavedbmanager/README.md

 Note: During initial startup, it will download about 2-3 GB of data, and it will transform some of the GIS data.
 On my laptop with an i7 processor, it takes about 15 minutes to complete.
-About 3 GB of data will be stored in the docker-volumes/ directory outside the container and will be mounted inside the containers as volumes.
+This data will be stored in the docker-volumes/ directory outside the container and will be mounted inside the containers as volumes.

 ## Publications